Table of Contents

 - Be open to receiving constructive feedback when learning how to have effective leadership skills.

-- Dedicate a certain amount of time each week to mentoring others within the company.
+- Dedicate a certain amount of time each week to mentoring others.

 - Allow employees time each week to grow their own leadership skills.